Garvit1809/DeepDiveHacks/README.md

 ## Challenges we ran into 💻

-1. Fetching, Installing Dependencies and Fixing Backend Errors.
+1. Creating smooth animations in the Scuba Dive Page was a difficut task, it took us a lot of time to add animations to all the fishes
+2. Pushing and Merging our code on github was also a tedious task.
-2. Figuring out the API for different regions or co-ordinates of different places was a huge task.
+3. Figuring out the API for different regions or co-ordinates of different places was a huge task.
+4. Gathering data of fishes from different resources as one cant find a proper data of a fish on any one platform.

 ## Accomplishments that we're proud of 🏆

-We were able to complete our project successfully behind the lot's off challenges, and create a hack to solve the problem that researchers and people faces when they wants to know about fishes and other marine lifes but not able to find proper resources or a proper platform to explore on it.
+We were able to complete our project successfully besides lot's off challenges, and create da hack to solve the problem that researchers and people faces when they wants to know about fishes and other marine lifes but not able to find proper resources or a proper platform to explore on it.

 ## What we learnt 📚

+1) Its was our first time using Vite.js to create our frontend
+2) We learnt how to use Locomotive-scroll to create smooth scrolling animation
+3) Half of our team was **beginner**, so they learnt how to make and submit projects in a hackathon
+4) We also got familiar with param routes and middlewares in Express.js
-We experimented lot of technologies and learnt pretty much everything we used out of this project.
+5) We experimented lot of technologies and learnt pretty much everything we used out of this project.

 ## What's next for Scooba Dive?